Revisiting the innovation tax incentives for start-up investors

 - Can’t be listed on any Australian or foreign stock exchange; and

-- Incorporated in Australia in the last six income years (same testing time as above) and the company and its wholly-owned subs had expenses of $1m or less across the last three of those income years.
+- Must either be incorporated in Australia or registered in the Australian Business Register within the last three income years (tested from the income year which your shares are issued); or incorporated in Australia in the last six income years (same testing time as above) and the company and its wholly-owned subs had expenses of $1m or less across the last three of those income years.

 Like all 100 point tests, you need to follow a table and add up the points which apply.
 Things that give points to start-ups include expenditure on R&D, receiving certain grants, completing or undertaking an eligible accelerator programme, or third parties having invested at least $50k in the start-up.